 We aim to transport the children to new and exciting worlds where they can be inspired to become authors themselves who in turn will engage and inspire others.

-English is taught daily with a further 30 minute personalised guided reading session from 9:10 - 9:40 every day for every class.
+English is taught daily with a further 30 -40 minute personalised guided reading session from 9:00 - 9:40 every day for every class.
 This allows us to further develop our ethos as a reading school, where children are exposed to the joy of reading in various forms - from individual reading, shared reading, group reading and whole class guided reading sessions.
-We also have DEAR (Drop Everything And Read) time throughout the terms.
-Our teachers plan and teach personalised English lessons.
-Specific grammatical topics link and feeds into the higher level literacy skills so that the foundation of a good English curriculum - the engagement with wonderful children's literature in several media - is genuinely at the heart of all our teaching.
+We use the Pathways to read mastery approach for one half term every term, with the remaining half term looking at texts that support the teaching of the wider curriculum.

 Children have regular visits from authors who expose them further to a wide range of texts and the possibilities and opportunities writing can give.